nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 We give an example usage scenario of `SortSpecialisationCommand` and `SortProjectStatusCommand`
 * `SortSpecialisationCommand`
-    1. The user enters `sort-sp` if he wishes to execute the `SortSpecialisationCommand`
+    1. The user enters `sort -p` if he wishes to execute the `SortSpecialisationCommand`
     2. FypManagerParser creates a new `SortSpecialisationCommand` after preliminary check of user input.
     3. `LogicManager` executes the `SortSpecialisationCommand` using the `LogicManager#execute()` method.
     4. `SortSpecialisationCommand` creates a `CommandResult` and returns it to `LogicManager`, which will be